The Spiritual Man

 Greek term commonly translated as “spiritual” is used sparingly in the

 New Testament (pneumatikos).
-It occurs only 26 times in the Greek text,
+It occurs 26 times in the Greek text, and

-remaining cases, 16 are found in 1 Corinthians, and this is not coincidental.
+16 are in 1 Corinthians.
+This is not coincidental.

 One